-Far too often companies promote employees into management positions and expect them to fulfill the obligations of their new position without helping prepare them to meet their new responsibilities.
+Far too often, companies promote employees into management positions and expect them to fulfill the obligations of their new position without helping prepare them to meet their new responsibilities.
 People who excelled at doing their non-supervisory job often have little education or experience to succeed with their new responsibilities.

 Managing a software development team is a completely different job from being a great software developer.
-Most everyone would acknowledge that: but if you look at what actually happens in many organizations the management system is not setup with this fact in mind.
+Most everyone would acknowledge that.
+But if you look at what actually happens in many organizations, the management system is not set up with this fact in mind.

 Large organizations have some advantages in this area as they can afford the overhead to create a plan and provide structure to assist those taking on significantly new responsibilities.
 Formal internal training and education for those taking on management responsibilities can be very helpful.
 Of course, one of the problems with such efforts is they often reinforce management practices we, The W. Edwards Deming Institute, are trying to help people overcome.
 Still, the idea of courses to help people learn about how to be successful managers is a useful one.
 Just be careful to choose the right content.
 Good strategies are undermined by poor tactical choices.

-Even with very little structure (in those cases when a wonderfully designed system for assisting new managers is not realistic) we can help our organizations by providing some help to new managers (and existing managers actually).
+Even with very little structure in those cases when a wonderfully designed system for assisting new managers is not realistic, we can help our organizations by providing some help to new managers (and existing managers, actually).

-For small organizations the efforts might well be on a smaller scale than that.
+For small organizations, the efforts might well be on a smaller scale than that.

 I strongly believe the ideal way to set up such a system would be to use a capacity matrix.
 Even if you decide to make the number of items in the matrix very small, that would be a great start.
 It is also surprising how much you will learn about what is actually needed to do the job well.
 This could be used to help recruit and evaluate candidates more effectively, a nice extra benefit from using this idea.